labex-labs/open-source-labs/python/python-mastery/lab-ex9-4-circular-and-dynamic-module-imports/en/step3.md

         pass
 ```

-The `__init_subclass__` method is called whenever a subclass of `TableFormatter` is created.
-It extracts the module name and registers the class in the `_formats` dictionary using the module name as a key.
+The `__init_subclass__` method is a special method in Python.
+It gets called whenever a subclass of `TableFormatter` is created.
+In this method, we extract the module name of the subclass and use it as a key to register the subclass in the `_formats` dictionary.

-Next, modify the `create_formatter` function to use the registration dictionary:
+Next, we need to modify the `create_formatter` function to use the registration dictionary.
+This function is responsible for creating the appropriate formatter based on the given name.

 ```python
 def create_formatter(name, column_formats=None, upper_headers=False):